thegenemyers/FASTGA/README.md

 Try it for yourself.

 Under the surface, a number of intermediate steps take place.
-First, the FASTA files are converted to **genome databases** with extension **.gdb** that compress and index the ASCII DNA sequences into 2-bit compressed form.
+First, the FASTA files are converted to **genome databases** with extension **.1gdb** that are a [ONEcode](https://github.com/thegenemyers/ONEcode) binary file and associated hidden file containing the
+ASCII DNA sequences in 2-bit compressed form.
 This allows FastGA to randomly access contigs and do so with four times less IO and no text parsing.
 Second, a **genome index** with extension **.gidx** is then built for each genome that is basically a truncated suffix array.
 One of the things that makes FastGA fast is that it compares these two indices against each other directly rather than looking up sequences of one genome in the index of the other.
-Third, FastGA records all the alignments it finds in a [ONEcode](https://github.com/thegenemyers/ONEcode) binary file we refer to here as a 1-ALN formated file with extension **.1aln** that uses a very space efficient trace point encoding of each alignment.
+Third, FastGA records all the alignments it finds in a [ONEcode](https://github.com/thegenemyers/ONEcode) binary file we refer to here as a ALN-formated file with extension **.1aln** that uses a very space efficient trace point encoding of each alignment.
 Finally in linear time, this trace point representation is converted into the desired PAF output.
-Note carefully, that one has the option to keep the results in the very disk efficient 1-ALN format, and then convert it to any of PAF, PSL, or other desired alignment format on demand.
+Note carefully, that one has the option to keep the results in the very disk efficient ALN format, and then convert it to any of PAF, PSL, or other desired alignment format on demand.
 The diagram immediately below summarizes and details the data flow just described.

 ![Fig. 1](System.Fig1.png)

 While the entire set of blue shadowed processes can be fired off by simply calling FastGA, we provide routines to perform each step under direct control (labeled in blue along dataflow arrows).
-In addition we provide utilities labeled in brown that allow one to examine the intermediate GDB, GIX, and 1-ALN files.
+In addition we provide utilities labeled in brown that allow one to examine the intermediate GDB, GIX, and ALN files.
 An invocation of FastGA with the -k option or direct application of the sub-process routines, create persistent GDB and GIX entities that can be reused saving time if a given genome is to be compared repeatedly.
 The GDB and GIX items are actually an ensemble, consisting of a proxy file and a number of hidden files.
 So we provide the utilities GIXmv, GIXcp, and GIXrm to manipulate these as an ensemble.
 Finally, we provide the utility GDBtoFA that inverts